pmostoff/dateExtensions/README.md

 # dateExtensions

-This Swift Playground contains a few simple extension functions to the Swift Date type that I've found useful to have at my disposal.
+This Swift Playground contains a few simple extension functions to the Swift Date type that I've found useful in my own projects.

 ### toString
 Accepts .full, .long, .medium, and .short arguments